Statoil corruption case: US settlement

 The settlement also stipulated that no Statoil employee or representative for the company could make any statements to the media that contradicted the verdict for the next three years.

-Views on the verdicts
+In 2009, the company and the US government announced that it had successfully completed the deferred prosecution agreement, and the charges were dismissed.

+Reactions

 Former Iranian ambassador to Norway and defector Perviz Khazai criticized Statoil strongly for its business methods in Iran.
-In a statement he said that:

-"This smells to high heavens of corruption.
-And this incident can contribute to the tarnishing of Norway's reputation."

-He also went on record to say that the Rafsanjani family were known for their close links to corruption.
+In a statement he said that:This smells to high heavens of corruption.
+And this incident can contribute to the tarnishing of Norway's reputation.He also went on record to say that the Rafsanjani family were known for their close links to corruption.